jkbjh/guild-utils/README.md

 guild run --stage-trials ...
 ```

-The utils also contain the `guild-utils-stager`, which internally uses
+The utils also contain the `guild-parallel-stager`, which internally uses
 ```
 guild run --save-trials path_to.csv ...
 ```